nuvla/documentation/docs/nuvlaedge/installation/install-with-compose-files.md

 **When rebooting** your edge device, the NuvlaEdge will resume by itself, alongside your device's Docker service, so you don't need to do anything.

-**When manually halting** the NuvlaEdge, you **must** find (or re-download) the original compose files in your edge device, and run `docker-compose -p nuvlaedge <compose files> down`.
-Then **to resume**, simply run `docker-compose -p nuvlabox <compose files> up -d`.
+**When manually halting** the NuvlaEdge, you **must** find (or re-download) the original compose files in your edge device, and run `docker compose -p nuvlaedge <compose files> down`.
+Then **to resume**, simply run `docker compose -p nuvlabox <compose files> up -d`.
 Please note that `<compose files>` must correspond to the list of compose files you have used during the first installation.
-In our case, looking at the `docker ps` output from above, `<compose files>` should be replaced by `-f docker-compose.yml -f docker-compose.usb.yml -f docker-compose.network.yml` (e.g. to halt the NuvlaEdge we'd then run `docker-compose -p nuvlaedge -f docker-compose.yml -f docker-compose.usb.yml -f docker-compose.network.yml down`)
+In our case, looking at the `docker ps` output from above, `<compose files>` should be replaced by `-f docker-compose.yml -f docker-compose.usb.yml -f docker-compose.network.yml` (e.g. to halt the NuvlaEdge we'd then run `docker compose -p nuvlaedge -f docker-compose.yml -f docker-compose.usb.yml -f docker-compose.network.yml down`)

 ### Upgrade/Downgrade NuvlaEdge